 This credit control has been primarily responsible for the price decline of recent months.
-Tax revenue has increased steadily at a greater rate than the rise in Public expenditures have been reduced by cutting railprices and production.
+Tax revenue has increased steadily at a greater rate than the rise in prices and production.
+Public expenditures have been reduced by cutting railway and postal subsidies.